-For sports teams, the brand is everything, it’s massive.
+For sports teams, like those which fans can bet on by learning details such as Coral Opening Times, the brand is everything, it’s massive.
 Fan behavior in which individuals feel their own self-identity is intertwined with a team, even to the extent that the team’s performance is felt on a deeply personal level, has been widely studied by psychologists and academics and has driven sales of billions of dollars of merchandise around the world.
+A great example of this would be how hard-core football fans wait for the season ticket prices for Chelsea every year.
 But relying on diehard fans for sales is limiting.

 In this episode, we speak with professional sports team brand expert, Anthony Partipilo, the Chief Brand Officer for the Saskatchewan Roughriders, about why sports teams need to reach beyond their inner circle of fandom to new kind of fan and how the Roughriders are doing just that.